-There had been a short article in a science magazine about how when you are sick your ‘sick cells’ changed electrical polarity from the ‘well’ state.
-As we talked about this discovery we wondered if someday there might be a box that could read and correct the polarity of cells making illness and disease a thing of the past.
-Rob wondered how would that change would impact society.
+We each read a short article in a science magazine about how when you are sick your ‘sick cells’ changed electrical polarity from the ‘well’ state.
+Two science fiction authors should not have been surprised that we’d read the same article, but we were.
+When we talked about this discovery we wondered if someday there might be a box that could read and correct the polarity of cells making illness and disease a thing of the past.
+Rob wondered how that change would impact society.
 He thought that perhaps we wouldn’t need doctors and nurses any longer.
 I argued that we would always need someone with a healing touch.
-We discussed characters, a basic plot, and the type of ending the story would have.
+Then we discussed characters, a basic plot, and the type of ending the story would have.
 I wrote a draft, he revised it, then we sat down and discussed it in detail.

 The story that grew out of those discussions was one neither of us would have envisioned without the other.